mmatisko/yaml_generator/README.md

 * [Python 3.6+](https://www.python.org/downloads/)
 * Python libs - listed in requirements.txt
-* Ansible (developed with version 2.9.7) - for using Ansible Vault feature (encrypted input/output configuration)
+* Ansible (tested with version 2.9.x) - for using Ansible Vault feature (encrypted input/output configuration)

 ## Installation
 No installation required.
 Just need to clone this repository on a destination machine and you are ready to go.